Conditions – Junior Programmes

 i.
 During the 14-Day ‘Cooling Off’ Period

 If the Student has booked their programme via email or the internet (a ‘distance contract’), they are entitled to a 14-day ‘cooling off’ period.
 During this ‘cooling-off’ period the Student may cancel their booking for any reason within 14 days and receive a refund of all fees minus any bank charges.
-If the Student cancels during the ‘cooling off’ period described above, the School will refund the fees within 14 days of the date that the Student informs the School that they wish to cancel.
+If the Student cancels during the ‘cooling off’ period described above, the School wll refund the fees within 14 days of the date that the Student informs the School that they wish to cancel.
 However, if the Student has requested the School provides services during the cooling off period, the School is entitled to charge a reasonable sum for the services.
-For an English course, this will be based on the proportion of the Course the Student has undertaken and the overall cost of the Course.
+For an English course, this will be based on the proportion of the tuition and accommodation the Student has used.
+The School can deduct this sum from any refund payable.
+Please note that accommodation cancellation terms apply – see condition 16.
 The School can deduct this sum from any refund payable.

 ii.
 Outside the ‘Cooling Off’ Period

-• 15+ days before the start of the course – enrolment fee only
+- 15+ days before the start of the course – enrolment fee + residential deposit

-• 7-14 days before the start of the course – 50% plus enrolment fee
+- 7-14 days before the start of the course – 50% plus enrolment fee + residential deposit

-• less than 7 days before the start of the course – 75% plus enrolment fee
+- less than 7 days before the start of the course – 75% plus enrolment fee + residential deposit*

 5) Cancellation by the School